Kunwar Mohinder Singh Bedi Sahar: Career

 His poetry is varied and includes traditional themes of love and yearning but also themes of unity, peace between India and Pakistan and humor.
 His poetry is considered to belong to the same transreligious and transnational tradition as that of other well-known poets from the Indian subcontinent such as Muhammad Iqbal, Faiz Ahmad Faiz and Ahmad Faraz.

-Sahar's first book of poetry was T̤ulūʻ-i saḥar (1962) (translation "Advent of Daybreak"; the title is a play on words as pen name "Sahar", in Urdu means daybreak).
-In 1983, he published a collection of autobiographical poetry titled Yādon̲ kā jashn ("A Celebration of Memories").
+Sahar's first book of poetry was T̤ulūʻ-i-Saḥar (1962) (translation "Advent of Daybreak"; the title is a play on words as pen name "Sahar", in Urdu means daybreak).
+In 1983, he published a collection of autobiographical poetry titled Yādon̲ kā Jashn ("A Celebration of Memories").

-An international event to celebrate his poetry, called Jashan-e-Sahar ("A celebration for Sahar"), was held in the U.A.E. in 1992.
+An international event to celebrate his poetry, called Jashan-e-Sahar ("A celebration for Sahar"), was held in the UAE in 1992.

 Poetry

-An example of his use of humor to make a serious point is the following Ruba'i:
+An example of his use of humor to make a serious point is the following ruba'i:

 Movies

 Kanwar Mohinder Singh Bedi was also involved in the Indian film industry and produced three movies: